Blackklegend/blackklegend/README.md

   - No big projects at moment but some ideas are turning out fine, hope some of them give me fruits.

 - 🌱 I’m currently learning:
-  - Java
-  - SQL
-  - Bootstrap
+  - React native
-  - I know it's not the best approach to learn lot's at the same time, but diversifying is also good so yeeee i.g.
-Anyways

 - I'm skilled with hardware and operational systems, I usually spend some time troubleshooting.
 Yeah, what a nerd.

 - I'm not all about talking though, lol.
 My GitHub exists for:
+  - SQL
   - C based languages
   <p align="left">
   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" alt="c" height="40"/>